 According to 2021 data, an adequately sized heat pump hot water system will cost between $2,000 and $5,500 to purchase and install.
 This is significantly higher than gas and electric storage systems, which can be under $1,000.

 It could take many years to recover the upfront costs through energy savings, especially if installed as a retrofit, where solar PV synergies are absent.
-This makes heat pumps out of reach for lower income households.
+This makes heat pumps out of reach for lower-income households.

 Larger Unit Size